The 10 Top Easter Books for Kids

 1. Llama Llama Easter Egg

-Anna Dewdney, an award-winning children’s book author, does it again with this Easter adventure for lovable Llama Llama.
+Anna Dewdney, an award-winning children’s book author, does it again with this Easter adventure for the lovable Llama Llama.
 Her signature style and rhyming verses make this one an instant favorite.
 Your little one will beg you to read it again and again.
-Bonus-the size of this one is perfect for tiny hands and since it’s a sturdy board book it can withstand a little wear and tear.
+Bonus: The size of this one is perfect for tiny hands, and since it’s a sturdy board book, it can withstand a little wear and tear.
 This one is also available in an audiobook or Kindle edition.

 2. The Golden Egg Book

-This one is an ideal choice for the preschool set.
-The Golden Egg Book, written by Margaret Wise Brown and illustrated by Leonard Weisgard is full of heartwarming charm.
-Featured as a Little Golden Books Classic, this one is sure to be a family favorite.
+This one is ideal for the preschool set.
+The Golden Egg Book, written by Margaret Wise Brown and illustrated by Leonard Weisgard, is full of heartwarming charm.
+Featured as a Little Golden Books Classic, this one will surely be a family favorite.
 The story follows a little bunny who finds a mysterious egg.
-Available in hardcover, board book, and Kindle eBook format.
+It is available in hardcover, board book, and Kindle eBook format.

 3. An Egg Is Quiet

-If you’re looking for something different to include an Easter basket or classroom this year, this is it.
+This is it if you’re looking for something different to include an Easter basket or classroom this year.
 An Egg is Quiet by Dianna Hutts Aston and illustrated by Sylvia Long is a nature book all about different bird eggs.
-This one is ideal for children from toddlerhood-early elementary.
+This one is ideal for children from toddlerhood to early elementary.
 Younger kids will love exploring the images as you read aloud.
-Older children will enjoy exploring the pages and gain a deeper understanding of the natural word.
-This one is not a story book, so keep that in mind.
-Grab it is paperback, Kindle, or hardcover.
+Older children will enjoy exploring the pages and better understand the natural word.
+This one is not a storybook, so keep that in mind.
+Grab it in paperback, Kindle, or hardcover format.

 4. The Story of Easter

-This children’s book written by Patricia A. Pingry and illustrated by Mary Ann Utt is best suited for preschoolers and young readers.
-This religious book tells the story of Jesus in straightforward and simple terms ideal for young ones.
-We love that there are several pages dedicated to the resurrection and new life.
-The book is available in a board book, paperback, and hardcover format.
+This children’s book, written by Patricia A. Pingry and illustrated by Mary Ann Utt, is best suited for preschoolers and young readers.
+This religious book tells the story of Jesus in straightforward and simple terms, ideal for young ones.
+We love that several pages are dedicated to the resurrection and new life.
+The book is available in board book, paperback, and hardcover format.

 6. Happy Easter, Mouse!
 (If You Give a Mouse a Cookie)

-Laura Numeroff and Felicia Bond are truly a winning combination with this remarkable fan favorite series.
-In this book readers can reunite with Mouse for a color-filled eggs-tra special adventure.
-Each page contains opportunities to work on learning colors and numbers.
-A fun choice for preschoolers.
-We recommend the board book edition as it is very sturdy for curious little hands.
-This one is also available in paperback, and hardcover options.
+Laura Numeroff and Felicia Bond are a winning combination with this remarkable fan-favorite series.
+Readers can reunite with Mouse in this book for a color-filled eggs-tra special adventure.
+Each page contains opportunities to work on learning colors and numbers—a fun choice for preschoolers.
+We recommend the board book edition, which is very sturdy for curious little hands.
+This one is also available in paperback and hardcover options.

 7. The Night Before Easter

 A great book to get the whole family ready for Easter!
-Written by Natasha Wing and illustrated by Kathy Couri, this book is available in hardcover, Kindle, and paperback at affordable prices.
-It is a 32 page non-religious Easter book suitable for all ages.
+Written by Natasha Wing and illustrated by Kathy Couri, this book is available at affordable prices in hardcover, Kindle, and paperback.
+It is a 32-page non-religious Easter book suitable for all ages.
 The story focuses on an Easter bunny who leaves little treats for children and follows the poem style of The Night Before Christmas very closely.
-Not too long and not too short with sweet illustrations.
+It is not too long and not too short, with sweet illustrations.
 This is the author’s first story in the Night Before series.

 8. Happy Easter, Curious George